How Your Car Loan Is Affected If You Bought a Lemon

-A “lemon,” in addition to being a delicious citrus fruit that brightens up any meal whether sweet or savory, also has a darker meaning: the term is used to describe a vehicle that has severe defects that might impact how safe it is to drive or how well it runs.
+A “lemon,” in addition to being a delicious citrus fruit, also has a darker meaning: the term is used to describe a vehicle that has severe defects that might impact how safe it is to drive or how well it runs.
 Thankfully, we have laws to protect citizens against such vehicles.
 Lemon laws are designed to compensate purchasers for cars that fail to meet standards of quality after several attempts at repair.
 There are lemon laws on the books of every state in the nation, as well as on the federal level.

 The details vary from state to state, but basically, lemon laws work like this: If you purchase a new vehicle that has a defect or condition that impairs its value and has not been repaired after several attempts (typically three or four trips to the dealer), you should be compensated for the defect.
 In most cases, you will have to go through an arbitration process and possibly further litigation.
 The remedies vary by the type and severity of the problem.
 The maximum remedy is either the complete repurchase or replacement of the vehicle, usually at your option.